Dominion172/New-python-projects/README.md

 - Commit your changes
 - Open a Pull Request
 You can also open issues to suggest improvements or report bugs.

+🕹️ Text-Based Adventure Game (THE Great tomb of naserik)

+A Python-based adventure game where players explore rooms, face enemies, and use items to survive.
+Built with **Object-Oriented Programming (OOP)** to make the game modular, expandable, and fun to play.

+## 🚀 Features
+- 🔑 **Room Navigation** – Explore different rooms with unique challenges.
+- 🛡️ **Inventory System** – Collect, store, and use items to defeat enemies.
+- 👾 **Enemies & Combat** – Battle monsters with strategy and resources.
+- 🎯 **Command Center** – Central hub for executing player actions.
+- 🧩 **Expandable Design** – Add new rooms, enemies, and storylines easily.

+## 🛠️ Tech Stack
+- **Language**: Python 3.x
+- **Paradigm**: Object-Oriented Programming (OOP)
+- **Libraries**: Standard Python libraries only (lightweight and portable)